 One day I worked at the evacuation center scrubbing tubs and stoking a fire that would heat the water.
 It was an all day job and very hot having to be near the fire.
 In some ways I felt like the job was not as interesting as the other jobs I had done, but it was rewarding.
 As we were preparing to leave for the day a single old woman came from the shelter and said something like, “It’s so hot today!
 Thank you for heating the water”, as she made her way to the bath, the first person to use it that day.
 That was enough to make it worth it, but many other people came forward to thank us for our work.
 Old women brought snacks and tea, people thanked us and waved from passing cars, many other Japanese volunteers shook our hands and I even got one hug which is fairly unusual for a Japanese person.

+I'll be forever grateful that my team leader put me with the Japanese crew that day as it is something I will never forget.
 The reason that my team leader knew I spoke Japanese was because the night before there had been a festival on the street where our base was located.
 As the night wore on some of the volunteers made our way to a local person’s house who had invited us in for more food and drink.
-I talked to a number of Japanese people and at one point made my way into a conversation that was happening between a Japanese woman and the team leader.
-Again, it was intensely satisfying as I got to tell him that she was expressing how touched she was by our hard work and he returning thanks for having us over.
-It’s those connections, as the woman said, that matter most.
-I believe it’s those connects which brought many people like myself to aid Japan in the first place.
+I talked to a number of Japanese people and at one point made my way into a conversation that was happening between a Japanese woman and the team leader where they were struggling a bit to communicate with each other.
+I got to tell him that she was expressing how touched she was by our hard work and he returning thanks for having us over.
+It’s those connections, as the woman said on the first night, that matter most.
+I believe it’s those connects which brought many people like myself to aid Japan in the first place and why All Hands exists.
+My experience with All Hands was a positive one and I owe a debt of thanks to them for helping me to get in there and get my hands dirty while making the process of actually doing it as painless as possible.

 4 comments: